-It has been used in countries in South-East Asia in both sweet and savory dishes.
+It has been used in countries in South-East Asia throughout ages in both sweet and savory dishes.

-In recent years it has gained a lot of popularity in the rest of the world due to its low glycemic index value and trace minerals content.
-But is coconut sugar healthy enough to be considered a wholesome sweetener?
+In recent years coconut sugar has become very popular around the world.
+This is due to its low glycemic index value and trace minerals content.
+But how healthy is coconut sugar really?

-Coconut sugar is made by extracting the juice from the flower buds of the coconut palm which is then heated to evaporate the liquid.
-When it transforms into a thicker consistency it becomes coconut syrup or nectar, a natural product that is also used as a sweetener.
+Coconut sugar is made by extracting the nectar from the flower buds of the coconut palm.
+It’s heated to evaporate the liquid and transforms into a thicker consistency.
+This is coconut syrup or nectar, another natural sweetener.

-The syrup is then further heated until it becomes very sticky.
-It is then removed from the flame and stirred until it becomes granular.
+To make sugar, you need to continue heating the syrup until it becomes very sticky.
+You then remove it from the flame and stir it until it becomes granular.

-Coconut sugar can be found in different shades of brown, depending on the type of coconut palm and production method and has a rich, caramely flavor.
+Coconut sugar comes in different shades of gold-brown, depending on the type of coconut palm and production method.

 Is coconut sugar healthy?

-* coconut sugar is a natural product made from the sap of coconut flower buds.
+Coconut sugar is a natural product made from the nectar of coconut flower buds.

-The production method is very natural and doesn’t involve any chemicals, pesticides or synthetic ingredients.
+The production method is very natural and doesn’t involve the use of chemicals, pesticides or synthetic ingredients.

-The glycemic index or GI measures the effect on your blood sugar level (glucose) two hours after the consumption of food (carbohydrates).
+The glycemic index or GI measures the effect of food (carbohydrates specifically) on your blood sugar level (glucose).

 0 is the slowest a carb breaks down and causes the least blood sugar spike.